 The second view is that you are better off without a display so that you don’t become addicted to checking the numbers on your wrist — the device in that case becomes less of a distraction.
 This, however, means that you will be entirely dependent on your smartphone or web interface to check on your progress.

-You will want a seamless users experience when it comes to your tracker.
+You’ll want a seamless users experience when it comes to your tracker.
 There are technical issues to consider such as the set-up, how you keep the device charged and how it stores your data.
 Does it sync automatically (the most convenient devices sync automatically and wirelessly)?
 Is activity tracking and sleep tracking automatic or manual?
 Is it water-resistant?
 These are just some of the questions you need to ask yourself.

 You’ll also want to look at how easy it is to interact with the tracker you are considering.
 Some have fully featured touch screens, while others are more minimalistic and triggered by tapping on the device.